apache/lucenenet-codeanalysis-dev/docs/make-release.md

 The release will also attach the NuGet packages that will be released to NuGet.
 Download the packages and run some basic checks:

 1. Put the `.nupkg` files into a local directory, and add a reference to the directory from Visual Studio.
 See [this answer](https://stackoverflow.com/a/10240180) for the steps.
-Check to ensure the NuGet packages can be referenced by a new project and the project will compile.
+Verify that the NuGet packages can be referenced by a new project and that the project compiles.
 2. Check the version information in [JetBrains dotPeek](https://www.jetbrains.com/decompiler/) to ensure the assembly version, file version, and informational version are consistent with what was specified in `version.json`.
 3. Open the `.nupkg` files in [NuGet Package Explorer](https://www.microsoft.com/en-us/p/nuget-package-explorer/9wzdncrdmdm3#activetab=pivot:overviewtab) and check that files in the packages are present and that the XML config is up to date.